Improving Ethics Hotlines with Text Message

 Text messaging and mobile technology have become a staple in our lives.
 Text messaging is the preferred communication method for customer service, promotional messages, and helpful reminders.
 Mobile technology can improve upon the existing ethics hotlines in the following ways:

-- Total anonymity of both parties (unless the employee choses to disclose their identity)
+Total anonymity of both parties (unless the employee chooses to disclose their identity)

 By providing a text message ethics hotline for employees, companies will see higher volume of involvement and increased trust for the brand.
 They are easy to implement across multiple locations with a multitude of employees and are inexpensive to operate.